zwblank/Project_4/README.md

 The main machine learning model we used was a random forest regressor.
 We also compared it to multivariate linear regression, and support vector regression.
 We also used techniques, such as a correlation matrix to pick out the most important features to use for the model.

+## Data Cleanup and Processing:
+The data file consisted of 2,226,382 rows of data with we columns.
+The files was too large to upload into github so the following were decided to streamline the data.
+The following is a list of the columns and whether the column was kept or not:
+  *brokered by - removed from dataset
+  *status - whether the house was "ready-to-build", "sold" or "for sale" *price
+  *bed - number of bedrooms
+  *bath - number of bathrooms
+  *acre_lot - size of lot
+  *street - removed from dataset
+  *city
+  *state
+  *zip_code
+  *house_size - squared footage
+  *prev_sold_date - removed from dataset
+To reduce the size of the dataset, it was decided to remove the columns because [brokered by, street, prev_sold_date] they were not featured data.
+To further reduce the size of the dataset, noncontiguous states were removed which included: Guam, Virgin Islands, Puerto Rico, New Brunswick, Alaska and Hawaii as well as any rows with null values.
+This reduced the dataset to 1,086,263 rows and 9 columns.

 ## Machine Learning Models:

 ## To Run: